 Lethal Chef: Due to her skewered sense of taste she can't even taste test her cooking as it always seems okay to her.
 She's also rather forgetful about people's preferences: Shiki tells her he hates plums but likes their smell and she makes him a sandwich made entirely of them.

-Meaningful Name: Her name is the Japanese word for jade, referring to her eye color.
+Meaningful Name: Her name is the Japanese word for jade, referring to her eye color (however, her redesign has an eye color closer to blue).

 Meido: Hisui and Kohaku were adopted by the Tohno family because of their family, but in the end they mostly ended up as the family maids.
 Oh, and she's the trope picture as well.